-- Log in to your merchant sandbox account and confirm the money you used with Ratenzahlung moved the merchant account.
+- Log in to your merchant sandbox account.

 - If you created or updated pages on a website, move that code from the test environment to the live environment.

-- The business account receiving money can’t also make the purchase.
+- The business account receiving the money can’t also make the purchase.

-- If you create a personal account with the same information as the business account, those accounts might experience restrictions.
+- Don't use a personal account with the same information as the business account, as these accounts might experience restrictions.

-To assist developers in integrating pay later offers, the message component and console warnings and errors include configuration attributes and object validation.
-The various configuration properties have distinct validation checks for input formatting, and values to ensure validity.
-See the reference tables for a full list of accepted options.
+Message components, console warnings, and errors include configuration attributes and object validations.
+Configuration properties have distinct validation checks for input formatting and values.
+For a full list of accepted options, see the reference.

-If the validation fails, the web browser's developer console displays warning messages showing which property is invalid and what developers should do to resolve the issue.
+If validations fail, the developer console in your web browser displays warning messages that inform you which property is invalid and what you should do to resolve the issue.
 Depending on the message type, the library attempts to fall back to the default values.